Linuxfabrik/monitoring-plugins/notification-plugins/notify-service-mail/README.md

   --icingaweb2-url ICINGAWEB2_URL
                         Set the Icinga Web 2 URL.
 Example: `--icingaweb2- url=https://icinga.example.com/icingaweb2`.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
+  --mail-encryption {none,starttls,tls}
+                        Set how the connection to the mail server is encrypted. `none` sends the mail and the login in plaintext. `starttls` upgrades the connection with
+                        STARTTLS, which the server has to offer. `tls` encrypts the connection from the start (SMTPS, implicit TLS).
+The server certificate is verified unless `--insecure` is given.
+Example: `--mail-
+                        encryption=tls --mail-port=465`.
+Default: none.
   --mail-password MAIL_PASSWORD
                         Set the mail server login password.
   --mail-port MAIL_PORT